 It is also possible to take a bus to Praia Vermelha and purchase a gondola ticket independently.
 It was once possible to hike up Morro de Urca by foot and take the cable car the rest of the way for free, but now you must display a ticket whenever you want to ride the gondola, going up or down.
 You can still hike up Morro de Urca, but you will also need to hike down.

-For those seeking a bit more adventure there are rock-climbing tours that climb the face of Sugarloaf Mountain up to the very top.
-We had hopes that we would be in good enough shape to do this before we left, but unfortunately it just didn’t happen.
+For those seeking a bit more adventure, there are rock-climbing tours that climb Sugarloaf Mountain’s face up to the very top.
+We hoped that we would be in good enough shape to do this before we left, but unfortunately, it just didn’t happen.
 Luckily, our tour with Viator was the perfect alternative.

 Tours vary but typically cost about $77 USD.
-A gondola ticket to the top of Sugarloaf costs R$62 for adults and R$31 for ages 6-21.
+A gondola ticket to the top of Sugarloaf costs R$116 for adults and half-price for children.

 Take a taxi from the city and ask for Parque Nacional da Tijuca.
 Ask the driver to take you all the way to the top—it’s a long way from the entrance of the park to the trailhead, though admittedly we did decide to walk it all ourselves.
 Though the hike arrives at the highest peak, the climb is actually not all that difficult.

 Hiking In The Tijuca National Park Costs: